 - Developing the component elements.

 - Generating the component.

-Then, the component can be distributed and re-used.
+The component can then be distributed and reused.

 Distributing an external component

 Once the component was created, checked and generated, it can be made available to the developers.
 Several methods are available: